kumc-bmi/heron-i2b2-analytics/README.md

 direct access model for electronic data stored in an i2b2 database.

+The programs in this repository are all R programs for now and they use RMarkdown.
+In addition, these R programs require a few special libraries:

+* dplyr
+* knitr
+* magrittr
+* ROracle

 This repository has a directory structure loosely based on the recommendations in